-You can tell that Chinese New Year is just around the corner when the shopping malls have put up their decorations and your colleagues are eagerly talking about going back to their hometowns.
-But did you know there are many ways to save money this Chinese New Year?
-Lets take this opportunity to start the year on the right foot by taking charge of your finances.
+You can tell that the Chinese New Year is just around the corner when the shopping malls have put up their decorations and your colleagues are eagerly talking about going back to their hometowns.
+Let's take this opportunity to start the year on the right foot by taking charge of your finances.

 3. Look out for dining deals

 Many of the local restaurants will be taking advantage of the break and won’t be open for business.
 So instead of bringing your family to a fast food joint, try checking out sites like Fave for special dining deals.
 It won’t necessarily be Chinese cuisine, but that doesn’t mean you should binge on junk food or eat unhealthy meals.

 4. Go easy on the snacks